 As long as there has been the Star Wars franchise, fans have been ranking the films, arranging the installments in their own personal hierarchies, and arguing about who’s right — and who is utterly wrong.
 With 11 big-screen features (not to mention a few made-for-television movies) released so far, there have been plenty of opportunities to revisit those rankings over the years.
 The Rise of Skywalker was the most recent installment to arrive in theaters, and given the mixed reviews it received, every list seems to put it somewhere different.

 We put together our own ranking for all the big-screen Star Wars movies from worst to best.
 Of course, we realize lists like this are subjective, and since only Siths deal in absolutes, there is bound to be some disagreement about where each film lands.
 But just remember, no matter where you place the films on the list, The Force will be with you … always.

-(Editor’s note: Some spoilers are obviously unavoidable, so if you haven’t seen The Rise of Skywalker yet, proceed at your own risk.
+(Editor’s note: Spoilers are obviously unavoidable, so if you haven’t seen The Rise of Skywalker yet, proceed at your own risk.
 And here’s where you can stream Star Wars movies online)

 11. Star Wars: Episode I – The Phantom Menace (1999)

 It’s an easy — and obvious — choice for the worst film in the franchise.
 Whether the blame falls on annoying kid Anakin (as played by Jake Lloyd), Jar Jar Binks, or even George Lucas himself and his penchant for new CGI effects, The Phantom Menace is a hot mess of a movie that you’d be forgiven for excising from your Star Wars movie marathon.
 Contributing little to the overall narrative of the Star Wars saga and filled with laughably bad moments in story, dialogue, and acting, The Phantom Menace doesn’t deserve to have one of the franchise’s coolest villains, Darth Maul.
 In fact, the presence of Darth Maul is one of the movie’s few redeeming qualities, making actor Ray Park and the film’s double-lightsaber-wielding Sith Lord the real hero.

 10. Star Wars: Episode II – Attack of the Clones (2002)